shredthaGNAR/list-of-my-starred-repos/README.md

 * [spidergears/import_chrome_bookmarks_to_pocket](https://github.com/spidergears/import_chrome_bookmarks_to_pocket): Simple chrome extension to import all your chrome bookmarks to Pocket.com account
 * [skratchdot/infinite-gradients](https://github.com/skratchdot/infinite-gradients): An HTML experiment for generating randomly created CSS3 gradients (both linear and radial)
 * [AvocadoSpoon/Informant](https://github.com/AvocadoSpoon/Informant): Informant is a macOS menu bar app that lets you inspect files with a single click. 🔍
-* [noahbuscher/inspire](https://github.com/noahbuscher/inspire): Collection of web design & development links :bulb:
+* [noahbuscher/inspire](https://github.com/noahbuscher/inspire): Collection of frontend dev and web design links :bulb:
 * [instantusername/instant-username-search](https://github.com/instantusername/instant-username-search): ⚡ Instantly search for the availability of your username on more than 100 social media sites.
 * [iv-org/invidious](https://github.com/iv-org/invidious): Invidious is an alternative front-end to YouTube
 * [sindresorhus/iterm2-snazzy](https://github.com/sindresorhus/iterm2-snazzy): Elegant iTerm2 theme with bright colors